-Basically, the data diminish in number with increasing depth.
-In the upper ocean, the all-data annual mean distributions are quite reasonable for defining large-scale features, but for the seasonal periods, the data base is inadequate in some regions.
-With respect to the deep ocean, in some areas the distribution of observations may be adequate for some diagnostic computations but inadequate for other purposes.
+The data diminish in number with increasing In the upper ocean, the all-data depth. annual mean distributions are reasonable for defining large-scale features, but for the seasonal periods, the database is inadequate in some regions.
+In some areas of the deep ocean, the distribution of observations may be adequate for some diagnostic computations but inadequate for other purposes.
 If an isolated deep basin or some region of the deep ocean has only one observation, then no horizontal gradient computations are meaningful.
-However, useful information is provided by the observation in the computation of other quantities (e.g., a volumetric mean over a major ocean basin).
+However. useful information is provided by the observation in the computation of other quantities (e.g., a volumetric mean over a major ocean basin).

 2.2.7.
-XBT drop rate error correction
+XBT/XCTD drop rate error and MBT/XBT bias temperature corrections

 It has been demonstrated that XBT temperature profiles made using T4, T6, and T7 probes exhibit a systematic error with depth that is associated with an incorrect drop rate equation for these instruments (Banes and Session, 1984; Hanawa et al., 1994; Wright and Szabados, 1989; Singer, 1990; Hallock and Teague, 1992).
 The error in depth has a magnitude that equals approximately five percent of the actual depth.
 XBT instruments only measure temperature and time directly.
-The depth of instrument is estimated from a manufacturer-supplied drop rate equation using the time elapsed after the probe enters the water.
+The depth of instrument estimated is manufacturer-supplied drop rate equation using the time elapsed after the probe enters the water.
 T4, T6, and T7 XBT probes, in fact, fall faster than the manufacturer's specification.
 One manufacturer's T5 XBTs have also recently been shown to have depth calculation errors (Kizu et al., 2005).